KeithC113/DrumKit-App/README.md

 To save a sequence, click the sequence save button at the end, then select the master save button at the top.
 To clear the instrument sequence, select clear.
 Further development plans are to include a load option which will retrieve saved sequences from the database.

-Front-end written in JavaScript with React, back end in Java & Spring.
+## BUILT WITH
+• JavaScript
+• React
+• Java
+• Spring

 ## AUTHORS
 • Tino Ritchie